Security Analyzer Configuration Profiles

 Use cases

-Sequence for CI-based scan
+Sequence for profile scan context configuration

 sequenceDiagram autonumber Analyzer->>+Rails: Provide list of configuration options via versioned configuration schema Rails-->>+Analyzer: Use user-defined overrides + defaults Analyzer->>Analyzer: Execute scan with configuration profile Analyzer->>-Analyzer: Generate report with configuration used Analyzer->>+Rails: Store security report Rails-->>-Rails: Store scan configuration